 Typically, bruising and swelling will peak on the third or fourth day.
 This is part of the natural healing process and is not a cause for concern.
 However, if you notice that prominent bulges develop after the initial swelling has subsided, call our office right away for further instruction, as it could indicate infection.

 Aside from experiencing some fatigue, most patients find that they can comfortably get up and move around the house beginning on the second or third day.
 Low-key movement can aid in healthy circulation and help the healing process.
-Dr. Boudreaux will determine when it is safe to resume more strenuous exercise.
+Dr. Boudreaux and Dr. Claiborne will determine when it is safe to resume more strenuous exercise.

 As your incisions begin to heal, you may experience an itchy sensation.
 However, it is important to avoid rubbing or scratching them.
 Our team can show you how to care for your incisions to minimize discomfort.
 At your one-week follow-up appointment, your sutures and staples will be removed.